 Renting an apartment when you are unemployed can be a challenge, but it's not impossible.
 Both independent landlords and property management companies may be willing to rent to you if you show that you can pay your rent on time.
-Start your search early, prepare to document your finances and expect to negotiate.
+Start your search by looking at the best apartment rental sites you can find, then prepare to document your finances and expect to negotiate.

 In some places, such as California and Connecticut, it is illegal for a landlord or property manager to turn down a housing application because the applicant receives unemployment benefits.
-If you live in an area where landlords can't discriminate on the basis of income source, you may have an easier time finding a new apartment.
+If you live in a location where landlords can't discriminate on the basis of income source, you may have an easier time finding a new apartment.
+Before scouring the best apartment rental sites, make sure to research local and state law in your area to see what your options are.

 Disclose Your Employment Status Right Away